-"Total Basket Amount" - With respect to any creation order, the applicable Basket Amount multiplied by the number of Baskets being created.
+"Total Basket Amount"-With respect to any creation order, the applicable Basket Amount multiplied by the number of Baskets being created.

-"Transfer Agency and Service Agreement" - The agreement between the Sponsor and the Transfer Agent which sets forth the obligations and responsibilities of the Transfer Agent with respect to transfer agency services and related matters.
+"Transfer Agency and Service Agreement"-The agreement between the Sponsor and the Transfer Agent which sets forth the obligations and responsibilities of the Transfer Agent with respect to transfer agency services and related matters.

-"Transfer Agent" - Continental Stock Transfer & Trust Company, a Delaware corporation.
+"Transfer Agent"-Continental Stock Transfer & Trust Company, a Delaware corporation.

-"Transfer Agent Fee" - Fee payable to the Transfer Agent for services it provides to the Trust, which the Sponsor will pay to the Transfer Agent as a Sponsor-paid Expense.
+"Transfer Agent Fee"-Fee payable to the Transfer Agent for services it provides to the Trust, which the Sponsor will pay to the Transfer Agent as a Sponsor-paid Expense.

-"Treasury Regulations" - The regulations, including proposed or temporary regulations, promulgated under the Code.
+"Treasury Regulations"-The regulations, including proposed or temporary regulations, promulgated under the Code.

-"Trust" - Grayscale Filecoin Trust (FIL), a Delaware statutory trust, formed on October 15, 2020 under the DSTA and pursuant to the Trust Agreement.
+"Trust"-Grayscale Near Trust (NEAR), a Delaware statutory trust, formed on November 3, 2021 under the DSTA and pursuant to the Trust Agreement.

-"Trust Agreement" - The Amended and Restated Declaration of Trust and Trust Agreement between the Trustee and the Sponsor establishing and governing the operations of the Trust, as it may at any time or from time-to-time be amended.
+"Trust Agreement"-The Amended and Restated Declaration of Trust and Trust Agreement between the Trustee and the Sponsor establishing and governing the operations of the Trust, as the same may be amended from time to time.

-"Trustee" - Delaware Trust Company, a Delaware trust company, is the Delaware trustee of the Trust.
+"Trustee"-CSC Delaware Trust Company (formerly known as Delaware Trust Company), a Delaware trust company, is the Delaware trustee of the Trust.

-"U.S." - United States.
+"U.S."-United States.

-"U.S. dollar," "USD" or "\$" - United States dollar or dollars.
+"U.S. dollar," "USD" or "\$"-United States dollar or dollars.